WHAT IS LEG SWELLING?

 Reducing your sodium intake is a healthy lifestyle to pursue for many reasons.
 Salt promotes fluid buildup, so consuming less will help you reduce your fluid levels.
 Try wearing graduated support hose to help your veins pump more effectively, but be careful not to wear anything too tight such as garters which can hinder circulation.
 Take frequent breaks when at work or traveling.

 Losing weight is a good way to reduce the strain on your body, particularly on your blood vessels as well.

 When to Seek Treatment for Leg Swelling

 Leg swelling treatment will depend on the root cause.
 Compression stocking can usually provide a measure of relief, but vein treatment may be necessary.
 Your treatment will be affected by other factors such as your age, overall health and medical history, other medical conditions, and the severity of your condition.

 There are other conditions which can make your legs swell such as infections, injuries, or arthritis.
 If the puffiness in your leg is not too substantial and goes away in a day or so, it shouldn’t trouble you.

 Leg swelling that lasts longer than a couple of days, or affects only one leg, you should let a vein doctor examine you before the condition worsens.

 Our practice is experienced with offering the most progressive approaches in treating patients with advanced symptoms of venous reflux disease including the diseases mentioned above including leg swelling.
 Consult with our physician today to learn more.

-Connect with any of our three locations in McLean, and VA, Purcellville, VA to have your venous condition examined and treated by our highly-experienced staff.
+Connect with any of our two locations in McLean, and VA, Purcellville, VA to have your venous condition examined and treated by our highly-experienced staff.